RafaRemote/rafaremote/README.md

 ### Current situation:

-- 🔭 currently looking for a 100% remote job
+- 🔭 looking for a 100% remote job
 - living in 🇫🇷
 - as long as english 🇬🇧 is the common work language I am ready to work for a company from anywhere in the world 🌍!